AsadullahMonsur/usage/README.md

 our git project's web link: https://github.com/AsadullahMonsur/usage

-We will use React.js [with html ,css] for fronted [client UI]
+We will use
+React.js [with html ,css] for fronted [client UI].
-            Spring Boot [Java] for backend [server processing] MongoDB/ Firebase/ MySQL for datbase choice
+Spring Boot [Java] for backend [server processing].
+MongoDB/ Firebase/ MySQL for datbase choice.

 Necessary website/youtube links for SpringBoot:
 1. https://start.spring.io/